tensorflow/tfjs-examples/jena-weather/README.md

 This exapmle shows how to predict temperature using a few different types of models, including linear regressors, multilayer perceptrons, and recurrent neural networks (RNNs).
-While training of the first two types of models happen in the browser, the training of RNNs happen in Node.js.
+While training of the first two types of models happen in the browser, the training of RNNs happen in Node.js, due to their heavier computational load and longer training time.

 For example, to train a gated recurrent unit (GRU) model, use shell commands: